 Luxor recently added a 3rd museum attraction, Discovering King Tut’s Tomb.
 While there are no real artifacts on display, guests walk along with Howard Carter as he makes his monumental discovery.

-While I was somewhat underwhelmed, those that are really into ancient Egypt are likely to enjoy the education.
+While I was somewhat underwhelmed, those who are really into ancient Egypt are likely to enjoy the education.

 Hopefully, I was able to help you identify an activity or two to add to your itinerary!